Survey on the Evaluation of Generative Models in Music: Evaluation targets

 \subsubsection{Aesthetic {and musical} qualities}

 Despite the fact that the assessment of aesthetic quality is possibly the most commonly stated evaluation target in the literature, it arguably is the most challenging to operationally define.
 While aesthetic quality (as applied to a musical artifact) is a catch-all phrase encompassing many attributes such as balance, complexity, novelty, etc. \cite{brattico_subjective_2009}, it is most commonly evaluated only in the singular dimension of subjective preference, i.e., how much a listener ``likes'' a piece of music, and/or how ``interesting'' it is \cite{dervakos_heuristics_2021}.
-However, individual differences are known to impact such aesthetic judgments as well, in particular, those that arise from the acquisition of musical expertise \cite{pearce_effects_2015}.
+However, individual differences\alex{, particularly those that arise from the acquisition of musical expertise,} are known to impact such aesthetic judgments \strikethrough{as well, in particular, those that arise from the acquisition of musical expertise} \cite{pearce_effects_2015}.